annaesvensson/yellow-blog/README.md

 ## How to use a blog

 The blog is available on your website as `http://website/blog/`.
-To show the blog on the home page, go to your `content` folder and delete the `1-home` folder.
 To create a new blog page, add a new file to the blog folder.
 Set `Published` and other [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.
+Dates should be written in the format YYYY-MM-DD.
 The publishing date will be used to sort blog pages.
 Use `Tag` to group similar pages together.
 You can use `[--more--]` to add a page break at the desired spot.

+## How to edit a blog

+If you want to edit blog pages in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/blog/`.
+If you want to edit blog pages on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/2-blog` folder.
+Give it a try.

 ## How to show blog information